northern-tester/transmission/README.md

 * A0 Paper or Large Writable Wall Spaces
 * Post It Notes
 * Your favourite pens
-* Scales to about 2 teams per facilitator
-* About 4 people per team works well
+* 4 or 5 people per team works well
 * Effort
 * Questions
 * Within each Exercise Folder (apart from the Warm Up), there are Handouts and Solutions folders.
 Print the handouts, dont give out the solutions. ;)

-__Objectives for this workshop:__
+### Objectives for this workshop

 * Attendees can recognise and explain the load balancing, web, API, database and shared access networks architectural layers
 * Attendees can recognise and explain the impact of cloud architectures on testing and testability concerns